Becoming a homeowner in Luxembourg: what you should know before taking the leap

 A view shared by Jean-Francois Zimmer, a real estate agent in Luxembourg: "It has created considerable real estate pressure that has caused prices to double in the span of a few years".

-New constructions have a much higher asking price than their ‘old’ counterparts.
-For a new flat, you can expect to spend 7,000 euros per m2 in the center of Luxembourg City, while an existing apartment is trading at 5,000 euros per m2.
-Although, according to the real estate agent, this price gap is beginning to fade.
+New constructions have a higher asking price than their “old” counterparts.
+For a new apartment, you can expect to spend 10,533 euros per square meter in the Canton of Luxembourg, while an existing flat is trading at 9,636 euros per square meter.

 To keep on top of the evolution of real estate market prices, the Observatoire de l'Habitat website is a most valuable partner.
 Finally, remember that the final sale price of the property will also include the real estate agency commission and notary fees.